- Top church accounting software at a glance

 Payroll features for clergy include specialized capabilities such as:

-- Housing allowance tracking: Separates taxable and non-taxable portions of clergy compensation to align with IRS guidelines for minister housing benefits.
+- Housing allowance tracking: Separates taxable and non-taxable portions of clergy compensation to align with IRS guidelines for minister housing benefits

-- Dual-status tax handling: Supports payroll reporting for clergy who are considered both employees and self-employed for tax purposes.
+- Dual-status tax handling: Supports payroll reporting for clergy who are considered both employees and self-employed for tax purposes

-Top church accounting software solutions
+Best church accounting software solutions

 Several nonprofit accounting platforms are designed specifically for churches.
 These tools vary in pricing, features, and scalability, so the right choice depends on your church's size, budget, and financial complexity.

 If a member donates $5,000 to a building fund, your software should automatically assign the gift to a restricted fund, prevent it from being used for payroll or operating expenses, and reflect it separately on your Statement of Activities by fund.
-The platforms below differ in how seamlessly they handle scenarios like this.
+The platforms below differ in how well they handle scenarios like this.

 | Software | Fund accounting | Donation tracking | Payroll | Cloud-based | Starting price |